jayfalls/jetson_nano_ubuntu20_docker/documentation/building_manually.md

 tail -fn 25 build.log
 ```

+>  **note:** You can pass in the argument `--force-compile` to build.py to force a recompile even if the assets already exist

 - The process is done once you see `Full Build Process Completed!`

 ## Cleaning up